 Next training course for ETSAP TCP tools

-The next ETSAP TCP training course - a three-day basic training on VEDA-TIMES - will be held in the University of Maryland, USA, on 12-14 July 2017.
-The training draft program is available here.
+The next training course organised by the TCP on Energy Technology Systems Analysis (ETSAP TCP) - a three-day basic training on VEDA-TIMES - will be held in the University of Maryland, USA, on 12-14 July 2017.
+The draft program is available here.
 Register on the website here.

 Unlocking the Paris Agreement's potential for market-based approaches

-On 23-24 June more than 60 experts from 20 countries met in Berlin for the 16th CTI TCP workshop to discuss the potential of market-based approaches for climate mitigation in the light of the Paris Agreement.
+On 23-24 June 2016 more than 60 experts from 20 countries met in Berlin for the 16th workshop organised by the TCP on Climate Technology Initiative (CTI TCP) to discuss the potential of market-based approaches for climate mitigation in the light of the Paris Agreement.
 More...